SimPLU3D/simplu3D-openmole/README.md

 ### Desired properties of measures

-Various measures are available to qualify the output of a simulation run; PSE method accepts any kind of measures (discrete continuous).
+Various measures are available to qualify the output of a simulation run; PSE method accepts any kind of measures (discrete or continuous).
 The ideal measures for PSE should be :

-+ discriminative regarding the possible output patterns (we are looking for variety)
++ discriminative regarding the possible output patterns (we are looking for variety) ;
-+ as independent as possible of each other
++ as independent as possible of each other ;
-+ easily interpretable
++ easily interpretable  ;
-+ sound regarding the thematic domain (here, a mix between urbanism and soil occupation)
++ sound regarding the thematic domain (here, a mix between urbanism and soil occupation).